 This section contains Cargotec's IR newsletters, mainly published quarterly before the three-week silent period.
 You can find the most recent letter below.

-The third quarter of 2020 is soon ending, and we would like to remind you of some of the quarter's most important events.
-Cargotec’s January–September 2020 interim report will be published on Thursday, 22 October 2020, and the silent period will commence on Thursday, 1 October 2020.
+The fourth quarter of 2020 is behind us, and we would like to remind you of some of the quarter's most important events.
+Cargotec’s Financial Statements review 2020 will be published on Thursday, 4 February 2021, and the silent period will commence on Thursday, 14 January 2021.
 If you would like to book a call with us before our silent period, please contact Tiina (email@example.com).

 Cargotec Corporation will disclose the following financial information in 2021: